Sign up now for a

 “God, or someone, something, told me when I was a little girl.
 Jane, please, please, say you will die when I do!”

 “Sweetheart, you are getting all worked up over something that isn’t going to happen.”
 Hesitant, I wrapped my arms around her, anticipating her body growing frigid at my touch.
 It didn’t.
 She melted into my arms like a defenseless newborn.
 We stayed like that for an hour.
 Me, stroking her hair, finally allowed to nurture the child I had brought into our home.
-Alex, finally, letting down her guard for a little bit.
+Alex, for once, letting down her guard.
 Complete silence filled the room, being interrupted only by her occasional sniffle.
 As heart-wrenching as the moment was, I found myself enjoying it.

 I felt her pull away a little bit.
 Looking down at her face, I realized she was staring at me.
 It was an odd look, one I couldn’t interrupt.